Pierre Brossolette

 Pierre Brossolette (/fr/; 25 June 1903 – 22 March 1944) was a French journalist, politician and major hero of the French Resistance in World War II.

 Brossolette ran a Resistance intelligence hub from a Parisian bookshop on the Rue de la Pompe, before serving as a liaison officer in London, where he also was a radio anchor for the BBC, and carried out three clandestine missions in France.
-Arrested in Brittany as he was trying to reach the UK on a mission back from France alongside Émile Bollaert, Brossolette was taken into custody by the Sicherheitsdienst (the security service of the SS).
-He committed suicide by jumping out of a window at their headquarters on 84 Avenue Foch in Paris as he feared he would reveal the lengths of French Resistance networks under torture; he died of his wounds later that day at Pitié-Salpêtrière Hospital.
+Arrested in Brittany, as he was trying to reach the UK on a mission back from France alongside Émile Bollaert, Brossolette was taken into custody by the Sicherheitsdienst (the intelligence service of the SS).
+He committed suicide by jumping out of a window at their headquarters on 84 Avenue Foch in Paris, as he feared he would reveal the lengths of French Resistance networks under torture; he died of his wounds later that day at Pitié-Salpêtrière Hospital.

 On 27 May 2015, his ashes were transferred to the Panthéon with national honours at the request of President François Hollande, alongside politician Jean Zay and fellow Resistance members Germaine Tillion and Geneviève de Gaulle-Anthonioz.

 Biography

 Education and journalism

 Pierre Brossolette was born in the 16th arrondissement of Paris to a family deeply involved in the fights for laic schools in early 20th century France.
 His father was Léon Brossolette, General Inspector for Primary Education; his mother Jeanne Vial was the daughter of Francisque Vial, Director of Secondary Education, responsible for making secondary education free in France.

-Brossolette ranked first at the entrance examination to the prestigious École Normale Supérieure; throughout his education held the title of "cacique" which was internally attributed to the most brilliant student, ahead of intellectuals such as philosopher Vladimir Jankélévitch and two years before Jean-Paul Sartre and Raymond Aron.
-In 1925 he graduated second to Georges Bidault after a small scandal on the dissertation themes for the final examination.
-His passion for history had led him to choose this "agrégation" instead of the more usual and prestigious philosophy one.
-During this time and while he was in his military service, he married Gilberte Bruel and had two children, Anne and Claude.
+Brossolette ranked first at the entrance examination to the prestigious École Normale Supérieure; throughout his education held the title of "cacique", which was internally attributed to the most brilliant student, ahead of intellectuals such as philosopher Vladimir Jankélévitch and two years before Jean-Paul Sartre and Raymond Aron.
+In 1925 he graduated second to Georges Bidault, after a small scandal on the dissertation themes for the final examination.
+His passion for history had led him to choose this "agrégation", instead of the more usual and prestigious philosophy one.
+During this time, and whilst he was in his military service, he married Gilberte Bruel.
+They had two children, Anne and Claude.

 Instead of pursuing an academic career like most normaliens, he longed for action and decided to enter journalism and politics.
-He joined the Section française de l'Internationale ouvrière (SFIO), the main socialist party, in 1929, adhered to the LDH and LICA league and entered freemasonry.
-He worked as a journalist for Notre Temps, L'Europe Nouvelle, the party newspaper Le Populaire and the state-owned Radio PTT but was fired when he violently opposed the Munich Agreement on air in 1939.
+In 1929 he joined the Section française de l'Internationale ouvrière (SFIO), the main socialist party adhered to the LDH and LICA league, and joined the freemasonry.
+He worked as a journalist for Notre Temps, L'Europe Nouvelle, the party newspaper Le Populaire, and the state-owned Radio PTT, but was fired when he violently opposed the Munich Agreement on air in 1939.
 In his newspaper columns, Brossolette had evolved from a resolute pacifist and europeanist, after Aristide Briand's ideals, to a denunciator of both fascism and communism.